Sorry, you need to enable JavaScript to visit this website.

 The roles and responsibilities include:

-• All District Government IT Project Managers must adhere to this policy.
+• All District IT Project Managers must adhere to this policy

-• The OCTO Change Control Board shall review changes to IT production systems on OCTO-managed hardware.
+• The OCTO Change Advisory Board (CAB) shall review changes to IT production systems on OCTO-managed hardware

 5. Exemption